gwaredd/unium/README.md

 ### Compatibility

-* Compatible with Unity v5.4.2 and up
+* Compatible with Unity 2017.4.30 and up
+* The aim to is to keep it compatible with the lowest LTS version supported officially supported by Unity

 ### Tutorial Video